alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 ![Tommy Smith scoring past Paul Gerrard](http://localhost:1313/images/tommy-smith/goal.jpeg)

 The destruction was complete.
 It was a move that ended the game as a contest.
-Derby had the nerve to miss a penalty before Rasiak, who had not been involved, would pile the misery onto Forest with two instinctive goals in the second half.
+Derby had the nerve to miss a penalty before Rasiak would pile the misery onto Forest with two instinctive goals in the second half.

 ## Distant memories